lausek/lovm2/guide/src/building/expressions.md

 ## Example

 We want to transform the formula `(1 + 2) * f(2)` to `lovm2` bytecode.
 Use a parser of your choice to generate an abstract syntax tree from the textual representation.
 Note that `lovm2` does not care about operator priorities so its your parsers duty to correctly handle them.
-After processing the input, your ast should look something like this:
+After processing the input, your AST should look something like this:

 ```
 Value(1)